 Ella captains Gofore's Service Center, making sure maintenance is smooth sailing for customers and Goforeans alike.
 Doubling as a Service Manager, she believes honest and clear communication to be the key to a great customer experience.
 When out of the office, Ella reads voraciously, enjoys videogames and studies the wonders of the Universe.

-Jenna works as the Continuous Services Capability Owner and a Service Manager.
+Jenna works as the Continuous Services Lead and a Service Manager.
 Providing her customers with peace of mind is the guiding principle for Jenna's everyday work.
 Work culture is also dear to her heart.
 In her spare time, Jenna is the humble servant of two chihuahuas, and yankee cars and circle skirts light a fire in her soul.

 First, what do we mean when we talk about maintenance?